Ishagupta145/product_showcase_mobile_app/README.md

 # Product Showcase Mobile App

-A production-ready Flutter application designed to demonstrate modern mobile development best practices.
+Product Showcase App is a Mobile application build using Flutter that demonstrates modern mobile development best practices.
 This project implements a complete e-commerce flow, featuring Authentication, REST API integration, State Management (Provider), and Local Persistence in a clean architecture.

 ## Features